 The current travel advice for Colombia is to be extremely cautious and vigilant.
 Colombia is a very dangerous country to travel to, and unless you are taking your own security team or are a seasoned traveller, all non-essential travel is advised against to many parts of the country.

 Intelligent Protection International Limited provides Executive Protection services in South and Latin America.
 If you are interested in these services, please visit: Bodyguards in Latin America.

 Although the rate of kidnappings has dropped and the security situation in Colombia has improved, it is advised to remain vigilant throughout your stay.
-National parks, wildlife refuges, and city outskirts are often convenient hideouts for illegal groups and are best to be avoided.
-The tourist destinations of San Andrés Island, Providencia Island and Cartagena are more favourable places to visit in recent years due to a higher police presence and generally safer environment.
+National parks, wildlife refuges, and city outskirts are often convenient hideouts for illegal groups and are best avoided.
+The tourist destinations of San Andrés Island, Providencia Island and Cartagena are more favourable places to visit in recent years, due to a higher police presence and generally safer environment.